IndaPlus24/davidn5-mja8-projekt/spec.md

 ### Project Outline

 The project is an attempt to recreate the popular game Tetris.
-Furthermore the project is deemed succesful if the the final product is able to played both on a normal computer as well as the "Drifararkaden" situated in the student facility "Meta".
+Furthermore the project is deemed succesful if the the final product is able to played both on a normal computer as well as the "Drifarkaden" situated in the student facility "Meta".

 ### Requirments